planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 As their NPC pool gives them less Mettle than regular characters, they have less staying power in a fight.
 Embrace this as meeting their doom easier or play it up as a retreat.

-### Freeform CONCEPT Descriptors
+### What Do You Know?

-METTLE Core gives thematic examples but does not limit players to a definitive list of skills.
-While specific settings may hint at good ones, these are supposed to be up to the Player.
-You decide if a given CONCEPT is relevant to a task.
-Most of the time, you should say yes.
-If it is not obvious why and the Player doesn’t have a clever explanation, raise the Difficulty (up to double).
-In extreme cases, do not allow the action at all.
-Suggest other ways they might achieve their goal if stuck.
+METTLE Core gives example CONCEPTS but does not limit players to a definitive list of skills.
+The table decides if a given CONCEPT is relevant to a task.
+Most of the time, the answer should be yes.
+If not, default to another Attribute (Motive, Nature, or Poise) and consider their Background for context.
+It may seem backwards, but one is only unskilled at something if their player says they are – and all this does is downgrade what they are Checking for.
+For example, someone who can’t speak French can use a Know Check to spit out a few words.

 ### Freeform XP